 Like Costa and Averbeck (2015), we also rewarded participants financially for choosing one of the top three options in the sequence.
 Participants in Pilot baseline earned £0.12 per sequence if they chose the best price in the sequence, £0.08 if they chose the second best price, £0.04 if they chose the third best price, and £0 if they chose any other option.
-These bonus performance-based payments were earned on top of a flat fee, which for all our studies was set in line with Prolific’s recommended pay of £7.50 for one hour (participants typically finished the study in considerably less than this hour).
+These performance-based bonus payments were earned on top of a flat fee, which for all our studies was set in line with Prolific’s recommended pay of £7.50 per hour (participants typically finished the study in considerably less time than an hour).
 Once a choice was made, participants viewed a feedback screen that informed them of their winnings for that sequence.
 The paradigm utilised fixed screen timings, meaning that participants automatically advanced through the screens, except when asked to make a decision (‘Take this option’ or ‘See next option’).
 Participants were warned about this feature in the instructions preceding the task.

 For Pilot Full, we were interested in whether or not participant undersampling bias would continue to replicate using the same economic smartphone price task, but when implementing many of the methods particulars adapted from studies that revealed oversampling bias instead of undersampling bias (Cardinale et al., 2021; Furl et al., 2019).
 Pilot full was named “full”, as it possessed the full complement of additional methods taken from Furl et al (2019).
 The logic is that, if one of these methods features is responsible for the oversampling bias seen in these earlier papers, then Pilot full should produce an oversampling bias, which would contrast with the undersampling bias we expected to see in Pilot baseline.